wandevs/wan-trade-web/P2P_Exchange_Working_Principles.md

 **HTLC based cross-chain trades: trust burden and delays** – Ethereum HTLC transactions require that both parties in the transaction trust the transactions contracts.
 While the burden of trust for cross-chain HTLC transactions is even greater as each pair of cross-chain contracts supports transactions only for a single pair of chains.
 This means that users must trust each pair of cross-chain contracts for each pair of chains.
 As there is a possibility for smart contract owners to behave maliciously, this means users must place a great deal of trust in all these contracts.
 Moreover if a party wants to cancel or withdraw funds during HTLC contract transactions, there may be significant delays.

-Our peer to peer private exchange platform (referred to as P2PE going forward), solves the above-mentioned pain points securely and effectively.
-Building on top of Wanchain’s cross-chain functionality, P2PE is able to safely and reliably meet the needs of multi-chain crypto currency traders.
+Our peer to peer private exchange platform (referred to as WanSwap going forward), solves the above-mentioned pain points securely and effectively.
+Building on top of Wanchain’s cross-chain functionality, WanSwap is able to safely and reliably meet the needs of multi-chain crypto currency traders.

-**P2PE Features:**
+**WanSwap Features:**

     1) 0 transaction fee for all orders.